Price/Volume Stock Screener

 Previous PVT - The PVT of the previous trading day

 The PVT is a cumulative indicator reflecting the market's buying and selling pressure.
 If the PVT increases, it indicates intense buying pressure in the market, and if the PVT decreases, it means intense selling pressure.
+A reliable stock volume screener is essential for analyzing market activity and price trends.

-How To Interpret The Price Volume Trend?
+How to Interpret The Price Volume Trend?

 Depending on the trader's preference and strategy, you can interpret the price volume trend in several ways.
 Here are a few ways to interpret the PVT.